Copts: Sudan

 Sudan has a native Coptic minority, although many Copts in Sudan are descended from more recent Egyptian immigrants.
 Copts in Sudan live mostly in northern cities close to the border with Egypt.
 Many Sudanese Copts have advanced educations.
 They have occasionally faced forced conversion to Islam, resulting in their emigration and decrease in number.

 Modern immigration of Copts to Sudan peaked in the early 19th century, and they generally received a tolerant welcome there.
 However, this was interrupted by a decade of persecution under Mahdist rule at the end of the 19th century.
 As a result of this persecution, many were forced to relinquish their faith, adopt Islam, and intermarry with the native Sudanese population.
 The Anglo-Egyptian invasion in 1898 allowed Copts greater religious and economic freedom.
 However, the return of Islamism in the mid-1960s and subsequent demands by radicals for an Islamic constitution prompted Copts to join in public opposition to religious rule.

 Introduction of Islamic Sharia law in 1983 began a new phase of oppressive treatment of Copts, among other non-Muslims.
 Coptic leaders supported a secular candidate in the 1986 elections.
 However, when the National Islamic Front overthrew the elected government with the help of the military, discrimination against Copts returned in earnest.
 Hundreds of Copts were dismissed from the civil service and judiciary.
 In 1991, many Copts in Sudan fled the country after the execution by the government of a Coptic pilot for illegal possession of foreign currency and refusing to convert to Islam.
 Restrictions on the Copts' rights to Sudanese nationality followed, and it became difficult for them to obtain Sudanese nationality by birth or by naturalization, resulting in problems when attempting to travel abroad.
 The confiscation of Christian schools and the imposition of an Arab-Islamic emphasis in language and history teaching were accompanied by harassment of Christian children and the introduction of hijab dress laws.
 In contrast with the extensive media broadcasting of the Muslim Friday prayers, the radio ceased coverage of the Christian Sunday service.

 After the 2018 Sudanese revolution, one Copt (Raja Nicola Issa Abdul-Masseh) was appointed in 2019 to the 11-member Transitional Sovereignty Council, which was convened as part of plan to transition Sudan to democracy.
 However, a military coup in 2019 dissolved the council and halted the democratic transition.
 Christians, including Copts, were subjected to intensified persecution during the civil war that began in 2023.
 Many became refugees or were internally displaced.

-A 2018 report by the Minority Rights Group said Sudanese Copts had previously estimated their numbers at 400,000 to 500,000, about 1% of the Sudanese population, but that emigration and conversion (including forced conversion) to Islam had decreased their number.
+A 2018 report by the Minority Rights Group said Sudanese Copts had previously estimated their numbers at 400,000 to 500,000, about 1% of the Sudanese population, but that emigration and conversion (including forced conversion) to Islam had decreased their number further.